Updated:

 Chinatown

 Yu and Me Books is a special bookstore in a lot of ways.
 Owned by Lucy Yu, this Chinatown space is sweet and homey, and located next to some of the best food you can find in Manhattan.
+Their selection runs the gamut, but there’s special care and focus on stories written by immigrants, often ones you might not find as easily elsewhere.
 If you get there and decide you never want to leave (understandable), they also boast a small cafe, with coffee, wine, and beer.
 We’ll be moving in next month.

 Where to Dine with Your Book:

 Like we said, Chinatown has options aplenty.
 We can’t recommend Tasty Hand-Pulled Noodles enough, and if you’ve lived in New York for more than three minutes, you probably understand why.
 Grab your noodles and walk on over to Columbus Park if the weather is nice.
-If it’s not, walk over to Dimes on Canal Street for shrimp toast and purple grits.
+If it’s not, walk over to Dimes on Canal Street for decidedly Los Angeles-healthy vibes — think mugs of mushroom broth, shrimp toast, and black rice with sweet potato and broccoli.
 They’re open every day from 9 a.m. to 10 p.m., but only take reservations (including for one) for dinner.
 It’s bright and airy — perfect to settle in and read between sips of your wheatgrass margarita.

 The Bookstore: Greenlight Bookstore